Anticipating Needs and Other Mind-Reading Tricks

 Listen to Everything

 Listening is one of the best ways to understand how your Executive operates and the people they work with.
 If you take minutes at meetings, use that as an opportunity to increase your business awareness.
 Offer to attend meetings and take notes—this will give you insights into what’s happening, and you’ll be better equipped to anticipate what your Executive will need next.
 Pay attention to conversations in the office, whether they’re in meetings or casual chats.
 The knowledge you gain from these interactions will make you more effective in your role.
+Being proactive starts with anticipating needs and other mind-reading tricks daily.

 Attend Meetings